 A lot of readers do not finish articles in one sitting.
 They will start to read something only to get distracted and put it down for later.
 Because of this, they don’t always remember every detail of what you had written.

-Additionally, if you’re making a lot of points or providing great information, many people won’t be able to remember all of the things you have told them.
-They’ll read your content, but forgot certain key points.
+Also, if you’re making a lot of points or providing great information, many people won’t be able to remember all of the things you have told them.
+They’ll read your content but forget certain key points.